mainframe98/MediaWiki-Family-Configuration-Example/readme.md

 ### dblists
 This directory contains all database lists.
 The file structure is 1 database per line.
 * `all.dblist` contains all known databases.
 This file uses a different structure than the others as it also contains the site name, language code and any tags, separated by a pipe (|).
+The tags are comma separated.
 * `closed.dblist` contains all wikis that are closed, which means they cannot be edited by those who are not stewards.
 * `loginonly.dblist` contains all wikis that require an account to edit.
 * `restricted.dblist` contains all wikis that require being invited to edit, but the content may be viewed freely.